infinera/terraform-xr-network/use_cases/network_setup/README.md

   }
 }
 ```
-### Services: Defines the local connections for each node in the network. each conection include the Cliend id and DSCG id
+### Services: Defines the local connections for each node in the network.
+Each conection includes the Cliend id and DSCG id
 ```
 variable "client-2-dscg" {
   type = map(map(object({ clientindex = optional(number) // index to module_clients list